ashrafezz817/Migration-Samples/README.md

 The complete application contains approximately **500 Oracle Forms**, with business logic distributed between Oracle Forms and the Oracle Database.

+These samples were selected to represent different functional areas and levels of migration complexity.

 The samples are representative examples only and should not be interpreted as the complexity distribution of the complete application.

 ## Sample Overview